Glendale Parks and Recreation is Nationally Accredited.

 Parking –NEW!
 A new summer overflow parking lot area at Heroes Regional Park is now open.
 The parking is provided as a convenience to patrons of the splash pad and basketball court area.

-New Parks Maintenance Facility – A new parks maintenance yard, tentatively to be located north of the existing X-Court, directly east of the Gateway Public Safety Complex, will be constructed.
-This 2500 square footprint is identified in the planned phasing of Heroes Park and will significantly reduce the time needed to transport needed parks equipment and staff for this area of the City (it will result in less travel time and allow more maintenance to occur at Heroes Regional Park, the Youth Sports Complex, the Grand Canal Linear Park, and several neighborhood parks located in the general area).
+New Parks Maintenance Facility –A portion of the new parks maintenance yard will be constructed adjacent to the existing maintenance enclosure at the east end of the park.
+The estimated 2500 square foot area print is identified in the planned will be part of the phasing of Heroes Park and will significantly reduce the time needed to transport needed parks equipment and staff for this area of the City (it will result in less travel time and allow more maintenance to occur at Heroes Regional Park, the Youth Sports Complex, the Grand Canal Linear Park, and several neighborhood parks located in the general area).

 New Western Area Branch Library – At the April 5, 2016 public Council Workshop, the City Council provided direction to move forward with design work to build a new, 7500 – 8000 square foot western area branch library.
 The intent is provide full services to the area and be open 40 hours a week.
 The first phase will include 50+ paved parking spaces for library and park patrons.
 It will be located directly across the street from the existing recreation center and splash pad site.
 If all tracks, construction would take place in FY 17-18 (July 1, 2017 – to June 30, 2018 time frame).
-Click here to learn more about this pending amenity.
+Learn More about this pending amenity.

 Water Recharge Site – At the December 8, 2015 evening meeting, the City Council approved a $186,354 contract to update a 2010 study that identified Heroes Regional Park as a potential location for a new water recharge facility.
 An important component to the original vision of the Heroes Regional park site will be the eventual construction of an urban lake system.
-The study should be completed in FY 16-17, after which more complete engineering options and designs would be prepared, ideally leading to the construction of the urban lake system in FY 17-18 and an eventual Community Fishing Program through a partnership with Arizona Game and Fish Department.
+The study should be completed later this year.
+More complete engineering options and designs would be prepared after the study is completed.
+When constructed, this project would be identified as a Community Fishing Program through a partnership with Arizona Game and Fish Department.

 Additional planned amenities for the park will be constructed in future phases, when funding becomes available.
 See below for the rendering of the completed park.